This story is a revised version of Not Always Easy, the original of which was posted to the Nifty Archive a couple of years ago.

-Stu turned back toward me, spat in my face again, and punched me in the left eye.
-I twisted my head away from the next punch, which hit my left ear.
+Stu turned back toward me, spat in my face again, and punched me in the left eye, but I twisted my head away from the next punch, which hit my left ear.

 "Leave him alone, you bastards!"

-Even though my head was ringing and the voice was not close, I was sure I recognised the voice.
-It was Steve.
+Even though my head was ringing and the voice was not close, I was sure I recognised it as Steve's.
 Gerard released me and I dropped to the ground, where he kicked me hard in the ribs.

 "Mind yer own business!"
 Gerard shouted, "unless yer his boyfriend... then we'll do you as well."

-I was lying on the ground, curled up in a ball.
-My left eye was too sore to open but through the tears in my right eye I could see Steve run up to Gerard and push him away from me.
+I was lying on the ground, curled up in a ball and my left eye was too sore to open, but through the tears in my right eye I could see Steve run up to Gerard and push him away from me.
 Steve was a little bigger than Stu but considerably lighter than Gerard and so my relief at Steve's arrival was suddenly replaced by the fear that he too would get hurt.
-Gerard aimed a punch at Steve's face, but Steve dodged and fortunately it became only a glancing blow to his cheek.
+Gerard aimed a punch at his face, but Steve dodged and fortunately it became only a glancing blow to his cheek.